Treatment for Children's Cavities

 Once your child has a cavity, it is important to have it filled and prevent further tooth decay.
 Almost always, it is done in a single short appointment at our Thornton office.

-Junior Smiles® Pediatric Dentists will examine your child’s mouth and then discuss treatment options with you based on your child’s tooth decay advancement.
+Jr. Smiles® Pediatric Dentists will examine your child’s mouth and then discuss treatment options with you based on your child’s tooth decay advancement.

 Usually one of these three treatments fix your child’s cavity: